Manaia, Taranaki

 Manaia is a rural town in South Taranaki District, New Zealand. Ōpunake is 29 km to the northwest, and Hāwera is 13 km to the southeast.
 Kaponga is 15 km north.
 State Highway 45 passes through the town.
 Manaia is named after the former Māori chief of the district, Hukunui Manaia.

-The population was 960 in the 2013 Census, an increase of 36 from 2006.

 History and culture

 Māori history

 The mouth of the Kapuni River was the site of two pā settled by Ngāti Ruanui in the 1800s: Orangi-tuapeka Pā on the western banks and Waimate Pā on the east.
 Orangi-tuapeka Pā was occupied by Wiremu Kīngi Moki Te Matakātea in 1833 and 1834, where he defeated Waikato Tainui forces led by Pōtatau Te Wherowhero, ending Waikato raids into Taranaki.
-In October 1834, the area was bombarded by British troops aboard the HMS Alligator, in an attempt to rescue Betty Guard, a whaler's wife.
+In October 1834, the area was bombarded by British troops aboard HMS Alligator, in an attempt to rescue Betty Guard, a whaler's wife.
 After the hostages were released, the British troops attacked and burnt the settlements.

 After the ceasefire at the end of the First Taranaki War, a hui of over 1,000 Māori was held on 3 July 1861 at a meeting house called Aotearoa, close to Waimate Pā.
 There, over a thousand members of Taranaki, Ngāti Ruanui, Ngā Rauru and Whanganui iwi discussed the war, with most members pledging support for the Kīngitanga Movement.

 European settlement

 Manaia's history is still visible in the Manaia Redoubt.
 Built around 1880 on the site of a former pā (Te Takahe) during peacetime, this redoubt and wooden watchtower was created for the passive resistance of the Parihaka chief, Te Whiti o Rongomai, and his followers.

 The wooden watchtower (35 feet high) was blown down in a storm and replaced in 1912 by a concrete one still standing today amidst the 18-hole golf course surrounded by two original blockhouses.
 Trenches surround the tower and blockhouses.
 The complex could house 160 men and all the timber used for the construction was pit sawn locally by the constables.
 The golf course is one of the oldest in Taranaki, established around 1905.

 When driving into Manaia from Hāwera the remains of the old flour mill can be seen on the left hand side.
 These concrete remains of the mill were built in 1900 to replace the original wooden mill built in 1882 by Mr D. F. McVicar of the Sentry Hill flour mill, New Plymouth.
 The local Waiokura River powered the mill by a 15 ft water wheel which developed 15 hp.
 The mill had 4 stories, and a 23 ft stud.
 It was 35 ft long and 20 ft wide.
-About 40000 ft of timber was used and the building provided storage for about 15,000 sacks of flour. employs around 250 people, and has been the main business in Manaia since 1923.
+About 40000 ft of timber was used and the building provided storage for about 15,000 sacks of flour.
+Yarrows Bakers employed around 250 people, and has been the main business in Manaia since 1923.
 The company manufactures fresh and frozen breads and bakery products.
 Its clients include Foodstuffs, Subway, and Pams.
-The company went into receivership in 2011.
+The company went into receivership in 2011 but was bought out by a member of the Yarrow family and continued operation.